Killthebug/Bika-Lims-Wiki/Home.md

     2011-11-13 12:06:07 INFO Zope Ready to handle requests

-## 16. Access the Bika LIMS instance via browser:
+## 16. Access Bika LIMS via browser

 From a remote browser, use the URL